Charoset: Mizrahi traditions

 Not all Jews use the term charoset.
 Some of the Jews of the Middle East instead use the term "halegh".
 The origin of halegh is not clear.
 Rav Saadia Gaon uses the word and attributes it to a kind of walnut that was a mandatory ingredient in the preparation of the halegh.

 Parts of the Jewish Diaspora in Iran have a tradition of including 40 different ingredients in the halegh.
 The number 40 signifies the 40 years of wandering in the desert.

 Ashkenazi traditions

 Eastern European (or Ashkenazi) charoset is made from chopped walnuts and apples, spiced with cinnamon and sweet red wine.
 Honey or sugar may be added as a sweetener and binder.
 The mixture is not cooked.

 Modern variations

 In 2015 Ben & Jerry's Charoset ice cream became widely available in Israel and was covered in several major news outlets.

 Leftovers

-Leftover charoset is commonly eaten with matzah, but it can also be used as a filling for hand pies.
-It is also used as a filling for hamantaschen.
+Leftover charoset is commonly eaten with matzah, but it can also be used as a filling for hand pies, rugelach, or even strudel.